amnn/typed-geomlab-report/report.md

 We may be tempted to systematically update \textbf{Sugar}, replacing sub-trees (\textbf{Sugar}) with labelled sub-trees (\textbf{Located Sugar}).
 This is undesirable, not just because it spreads responsibility for annotations everywhere, but also, when desugaring an expression whose structure changes, it is unclear which annotations should be preserved.

-Instead, we do the following:
+Instead, when parsing certain AST nodes, we use \texttt{reify} to embed source spans into the AST along with a label (a \texttt{String}) describing the node.
 ```{.haskell}
 data Sugar = {- ... -} | LocS String (Located Sugar)

 reify :: String -> Located Sugar -> Located Sugar
 reify lbl ls@(L s _) = L s (LocS lbl ls)
 ```
-When parsing certain AST nodes, we also use \texttt{reify} to embed the source span into the AST, along with a label (the \texttt{String}) describing what the node is.
+We also add a corresponding node to the desugared AST type.
+During desugaring, we carry over the embedded labels faithfully.
 ```{.haskell}
 data Expr = {- ... -} | LocE String (Located Expr)
 ```
-We also add a corresponding node to the desugared AST type.
-During desugaring, we carry over the embedded labels faithfully.
+Finally, to ``type check'' such a label, we type check its sub-tree (\texttt{check (dislocate le)}), and, in the event of a type error, add the string label and the expression's location to the error's context.
 ```{.haskell}
 typeOf :: MonadInfer m => GloDef (World m) -> Expr -> m (TyRef (World m))
 typeOf gloDefs = check